osano/cookieconsent/README.md

 [Cookie Consent][cl] is a lightweight JavaScript plugin for alerting users about the use of cookies on your website.

-It is designed to help you quickly comply with the EU Cookie Law.
-So we made it fast, free, and relatively painless.
+It is designed to help you quickly comply with the EU Cookie Law, CCPA, GDPR and other privacy laws.
+We made it fast, free, and relatively painless.

 Cookie Consent is seen over 2 BILLION times every month and is used on millions of sites, making this by far the most popular consent project on the internet.